 Boise City, Idaho, is number 11 on our list of best cities to start a business.
 This entrepreneurial city boasts a 5.2% self-employment rate and a 71.4% three-year business survival rate.
 Also good for business owners: a low annual median income ($38,080), a low cost of living (6.4% below average) and relatively good tax-friendliness (the city has a ranking of 18).

-A super low unemployment rate (2.9%) and a super low cost of living (11.4% below average) help make Tulsa, Oklahoma, a great place to start a business.
+A super low unemployment rate (2.9%) and a super low cost of living (11.4% below average) help make Tulsa, Oklahoma, a great place to start a small business.
 With a workforce of 205,089 people and a self-employed percentage of 4.2%, you’ll not only find good employees, but good peers, too.

 Sandy Springs, Georgia, comes in at 13 on our list of the best cities to start a business, in part because of its high rate of self employment (5.5% versus the average of 4%).
 Other leading indicators of its business friendliness: the high percentage of the population with bachelor’s degrees (52.7%), the below-average median income ($42,220), and low cost of living (2.1% below average).

-In Sioux Falls, South Dakota, business owners will enjoy a low unemployment rate (2.4%), a low cost of living (8.8% below average), and a low median income ($39,050).
+In Sioux Falls, South Dakota, business and startup owners will enjoy a low unemployment rate (2.4%), a low cost of living (8.8% below average), and a low median income ($39,050).
 Some 71.3% of businesses make it three years, and 4.5% of workers are self employed.

-St, Petersburg, Florida, is 15 on our list, partly because of its extreme tax-friendliness to business owners; like other Florida cities, it ranks number one.
+St, Petersburg, Florida, is 15 on our list, partly because of its extreme tax-friendliness to small business owners; like other Florida cities, it ranks number one.
 You’ll also enjoy a sizable workforce (148,886 people), many of them educated (30.3% have bachelors degrees).
 Median income is below average at $38,930, and cost of living is low, too (1.2% below average).

 Broken Arrow, Oklahoma, comes in at 16 on our list of best cities for new business owners, in part because of its high rate of self-employed workers (5.2%).
 Also in its favor are a low median income ($38,210) and very low cost of living (11.4% below average).

 Tampa, Florida, hits our list of best cities for new businesses at number 17.
-Business owners will benefit from very low taxes, a low median income ($38,930), and a low cost of living (1.2% below average).
+Small business owners will benefit from very low taxes, a low median income ($38,930), and a low cost of living (1.2% below average).
 The economy is good, with unemployment at 4.5%, and a sizable workforce of 208,525 people.

 Also on our list of top cities for business owners is Miami.
 Though the cost of living is high (11.7% above average) the tax-friendliness of Florida — it ranks number one in the country for businesses — can make up for it, perhaps best displayed by the good rate of business survival (69.7) and self employment (5.4%).